 Both approaches require considerable organizational changes.
 Moreover, it is Scrum Masters who should drive them.

 There are several apparent problems here.
-First, Scrum Masters usually doesn’t have authority and power to drive any changes.
+First, Scrum Masters usually doesn’t have the authority and power to drive any changes.
 Second, there is no ready-made plan to transition to agile on an organizational level.

 Therefore, it isn’t really a solution.